kissenger/elevs-api/README.md

 # ups-and-downs API
 Node api to return elevations for given lng/lat coordinates using the NASA/METI ASTGTM003 dataset.
+Latest version v3 is a significant refactor and much improved performance.

 # Dependencies
 <ul>
   <li> <a href="https://geotiffjs.github.io/geotiff.js/">GeoTiff library</a> npm i geotiff </li>
 </ul>

 # Request Format
-Form of request: http://server/ups-and-downs/v1/ (where 'server' is the url of the hosted server)
+Form of request: http://server/ups-and-downs/ (where 'server' is the url of the hosted server)

 # Post body format
 The POST data body should take the form:
 <p>